-- Kills infiltrators with 2 headshots at all ranges, so it can be an effective counter-sniping weapon.
+- Kills non-NAC Infiltrators with 2 headshots at all ranges, so it can be an effective counter-sniping weapon.

 - Good hip fire accuracy for a semi auto precision weapon.

-- Weak against automatic weapons at close and medium ranges, especially if they are specialized for long range combat.
+- Weak against automatic weapons at close and medium ranges, especially if the Battle Rifle is specialized for long range combat.

 - Requires a headshot opener to consistently win most engagements.